 Horror Movies Set in Small Towns Like Eden Lake

-Sometimes the movie dictates that the unsuspecting victims already live inside the town, other times the hapless solitary figure or tourist group wander into a place where everything looks normal but isn't.
+Sometimes a horror movie dictates that unsuspecting victims already live inside a secluded location.
+Other times a hapless solitary figure or tourist group wanders into a place where everything looks normal but isn't.

 When you know something is awry but can't put your finger on why it sets the pulse racing.
 These are my favorite types of movies to watch, films that let you know there is impending unknown doom.
 Horror movies that utilize this set-up leave me feeling sated, especially I know there are dangers lurking around every corner.

-This is a rated list to get you going if you love small or remote-town horror films.
+This is a rated list to get you going if you love small or remote-location horror films.

 One of my personal favorites is also The Killing Ground (2016) which has a full review on ReelRundown.

 30 Days of Night, an excellent horror movie.
 It is an excellent example of a remote location.
 Taking place in Alaska, the sun does not rise for 30 days in the Winter.
 The perfect place for a group of vampires to hang out and live.